-- What you will do for the employer?
+- What will you do for the employer?

 - Are you doing similar work in the home country?

-- How you have come to know about the job opening?
+- How have you come to know about the job opening?

 - When did you send the CV to the UK Employer?

-- And who interviewed you for the job?
+- Who interviewed you for the job?